-As a member of the Just Green Partnership, NYSSBC has advocated for the passage of a NYS toxic chemical reform bill known in previous legislative sessions as the Child Safe Product Act and currently as Parent’s Right to Know.
-As of late 2017, NYSSBC is helping to move forward NY’s efforts to implement the state’s Household Cleaning Products Disclosure guidance, in response to industry pushback.
+As a member of the Just Green Partnership, NYSBC has advocated for the passage of a NYS toxic chemical reform bill known in previous legislative sessions as the Child Safe Product Act and currently as Parent’s Right to Know.
+As of late 2017, NYSBC is helping to move forward NY’s efforts to implement the state’s Household Cleaning Products Disclosure guidance, in response to industry pushback.

 The NY Health Act would provide comprehensive universal healthcare, a single payer program paid into by employers and employees.
 Small business owners would benefit from stabilized and reduced healthcare costs for themselves and their staff, increasing competitiveness, productivity and healthy people in the workplace.
 If you are a business owner in New York State, we invite you to sign onto the “Business Owners Support New York Health” campaign, and please pass this invite to other business owners you know.
 Sign on here.

 NYSBC supported the successful effort for paid family leave that passed in 2016.
 For 2017, a major effort to prevent theft of wages, imperative for a just workplace, is embodied in a bill known as SWEAT (Securing Wages Against Earned Theft).
 The bill will help create a more level playing field for businesses that pay their employees legally and fairly.